Causal Representation Learning from Network Data: Model:

 \subsection{VAE framework for causal learning}

 We adopt the VAE framework as the backbone for \name.
-Widely adopted in prior research on causal disentanglement~\cite{zhang2023identifiability,lippe2022citris,brehmer2022weakly}, the VAE enables a theoretically grounded and robust optimization process, with the advantages of scalability, flexibility in the choice of components.
-Our VAE has a latent prior $p(Z)$ and a decoder $p_{\theta}(X|Z)$ whose likelihood reconstructs $\mathbf{X}$ from the latent vector $\mathbf{Z}$.
-An inference network, also known as the encoder, $q_{\psi}(Z|X)$, is introduced to approximate the true posterior $p(Z|X)$.
-We maximize ELBO
+Widely adopted in prior research on causal disentanglement~\cite{zhang2023identifiability,lippe2022citris,brehmer2022weakly}, the VAE enables a theoretically grounded and robust optimization process, with the advantages in scalability and flexibility in the choice of components.
+Our VAE has a latent prior $p(Z)$ and a decoder $p_{\theta}(X|Z)$, \jifan{whose likelihood reconstructs the gene expression view.
+The graph-aware inference network is allowed to condition on the expression view, the pathway-level auxiliary view, and the biological connections $q_{\omega,\psi}(Z\mid X,H,A).$ The training objective remains an \(X\)-marginal ELBO:}